koenigskraut/giza/README.md

 ## Coverage and progress

-You can find coverage info [here](https://github.com/koenigskraut/giza/blob/master/coverage_cairo.md).
-Current progress is 80.6% regarding **cairo** functionality, __*but*__ it generally should work already.
-The only two parts that are missing are fonts and real devices (other than script one).
-If you only need cairo to write some PNG/PDF/SVG files, that is already covered.
-There are other surfaces, devices and fonts coverage planned, but that would require using header files, which this wrapping has avoided so far, so we'll see.
+Cairo is somewhat covered (info [here](https://github.com/koenigskraut/giza/blob/master/coverage_cairo.md)), current progress is 80.6% regarding **cairo** its functionality, __*but*__ it should work already.
+The only missing parts are font support for FreeType/Windows etc. and real devices (other than script one).
+If you only need cairo to write some PNG/PDF/SVG files, that is already covered: see [examples](https://github.com/koenigskraut/giza/tree/master/examples).
+Further progress is planned, but that would require using header files, which this wrapping has avoided so far, so we'll see.

-Also pango support is planned, probably as part of this repo.
+Pango support is really lacking for now, but there is basic support (see [this](https://github.com/koenigskraut/giza/blob/master/examples/pango_simple.zig) and [this](https://github.com/koenigskraut/giza/blob/master/examples/pango_shape.zig)).